We regret that it’s been more than a year! We miss you all, and we’d like to re-launch. As with everything, it’s going to be different.

-The workshop is an informal and friendly group of about 20 feminist scholars, activists, and journalists who have been meeting for more than 20 years and are knowledgeable about the region.
-This is the perfect space to present recent theoretical and/or critical work, empirical research, and critical and scholarly reflections on your activism.
+The purpose is to continue as an informal and friendly gathering for feminist scholars, activists, and journalists to discuss recent theoretical and/or critical work, empirical research, and critical and scholarly reflections on activism.

-- an abstract of less than 200 words describing your proposed talk
+- abstract of less than 200 words describing your proposed talk

 - up to 5 recent publications or information about your activism

 - your schedule clarifying which Fridays you could present

 We regret that, as of this year, we have no funds for an honorarium.
 All are welcome to participate.
 We will start reviewing proposals on July 20, 2021.

 For more information on the workshop’s history, see our blog: